kramtek/FlatKivyExtensions/README.md

     - Application can be updated just by copying raw python code and specifying launcher configuration

-        - Application can be updated without required devepment environments or specific hardware
+        - Does not require any mobile devepment environments or specific hardware

      - However: